When the weather gets cold, spiders have two options for survival:

 American House Spider (Parasteatoda tepidariorum)

-Despite its name, this is one of the most common house spiders in the entire world.
+This species is a common house spider in Massachusetts.
 They are commonly found in basements, sheds, and garages, as they prefer to hide in dark places with plenty of cover.
 They aren’t dangerous to humans but they can bite if they feel threatened.
 Thankfully, the bites aren’t venomous (but they will sting!)

 You can identify these spiders by their bulbous figure, along with black and/or white spots and lines.
 They spin cobwebs that look similar to what you’d see as a Halloween decoration.
 The best way to prevent these spiders from living in your home is to limit potential hiding spaces, and deep clean any infested areas (vacuum, soap, and water).